yhgzs-111/IDM-Activation-Script-ZH/README.md

 # Download

-**White people download this script is recommended to https://yhgzs-111.github.io/post/IDM.html download, directly copy and paste the code may cause coding problems!**
+**Newcomer download this script is recommended to https://yhgzs-111.github.io/post/IDM.html download, directly copy and paste the code may cause coding problems!**

 **If you download via raw, please right click and save as cmd file.**